 Matthew Robbins is the founder and creative director of Matthew Robbins Design, a wedding and event planning firm based in New York.
 Alongside partner and executive director Luis Otoya, Robbins also founded Robbins Otoya, a division of Matthew Robbins Design focused on destination events.

-The naturally petite profile of Lily of the Valley can still serve as the focal point of a show-stopping design.
-A small bouquet of Lily of the Valley is typically around $500, and larger bouquets can be as much as $1200.
+The naturally petite profile of lily of the valley has the ability to serve as the focal point at any wedding, but it's recommended that brides bulk up on these blooms in order to make a statement.
 “Remember: They are insanely small so you need lots of them to make it look like something substantial,” says Robbins.

-Read on for 23 stunning Lily of the Valley wedding bouquets.
+Ahead, read on for 23 stunning lily of the valley wedding bouquets to inspire your own.

 A Royal Touch

-Myrtle is a largely under-utilized flower when it comes to weddings.
-Every British royal bride since Queen Victoria has carried a sprig of myrtle in their bridal bouquet.
-This bouquet of Lily of the Valley, astilbe, astrantia, and myrtle gives off a refined, romantic look.
+Myrtle is a largely under-utilized flower when it comes to weddings, but every British royal bride since Queen Victoria has carried a sprig of myrtle in their bridal bouquet.
+This bouquet of lily of the valley, astilbe, astrantia, and myrtle gives off a refined, regal, and romantic look.